theohudson24/cleanthestreets/javascriptnotes.md

-A good practice is to declare the variables at the beginning of the script Varibles can be defined in-line seperated by commas, this can span multiple lines
+A good practice is to declare the variables at the beginning of the script Varibles can be defined in-line seperated by commas, this can span multiple lines The 'var' keyword should be the least used keyword, let and const are better for declaring variables.

+let Keyword:

+let variables:
+-have the block scope
+-must be declared before use
+-cannot be redeclared within the same scope

+const Keyword:

+const variables:
+-cannot be redeclared
+-cannot be reassigned
+-have block scope
+-must be assigned when declared

+The best usages for the const keyword are when you declare:
+-An array
+-An object
+-A function
+-A RegExp

+You can change the properties or push to an array but not reassign the variable

+Hoisting is an interesting concept for all of the variable types, yet it is pointless and creates room for error.

+Best option is to initialize the variables at the beginning of the file/block of code.

+Operators:

+'=' assigns values
+'+' adds values
+'\*' multiplies values
+'>' compares values

+Most operators have the same properties as operators in other languages.

+For logic, JavaScript uses &&, ||, and !.
+JavaScript also has Bitwise Operators:
+& => AND
+| => OR
+~ => NOT
+^ => XOR
+<< => LEFT SHIFT

+> > => RIGHT SHIFT
+> >
+> > > => UNSIGNED RIGHT SHIFT